 - User - Manages the user profile and creating user accounts (if supported)

 - Aggregation - Everything to do with accounts and transactions is managed here including categorisation, tagging, merchants and linking accounts.
 Accounts can be aggregated from direct integration or aggregation partners

 - Bills - Tracking and detection of bills from the user’s aggregated accounts

-- Budget and Pay Day - Tracking of budgets against merchants, categories and buckets against a user’s pay cycle
+- Budgets - Tracking of budgets against merchants, categories, tags and buckets

 - Reports - Reporting of spend (against budget if available) broken down into merchants, categories and buckets in various periods

 - Surveys - Questions and feedback from the user

 The Client API is accessed from a user context and supports OAuth 2.0 based authentication.

 Tha Management API is accessed from an application context and supports API Key based authentication.
 The Client API also can be accessed using the API Key.

 User APIs provides endpoints to manage the user and user’s profile.
 The user profile can contain personal information about the user used to personalise the Frollo experience, for example providing location relevant recommendations and comparisons on spending.